 Knowing when it’s safe to plant specific types of plants within your plant hardiness zone can make all the difference in whether your garden succeeds or fails.
 For example, during the month of May, gardeners in warm zones can begin to plant cutting flowers and all kinds of vegetables, while their counterparts in more northern climates are busy tilling soil and preparing beds.
 Here in New England, some of our planting seasons are just beginning when they’re ending in other zones.

 As you well know, many plants require highly specific growing environments to thrive.
 You can adjust many things, such as soil type, moisture levels and amount of sunlight in your garden, but temperature can be hard to control.
-Choosing plants with hardiness levels appropriate to specific planting zones gives you the best chance of gardening and landscaping success.
+Choosing plants and trees with hardiness levels appropriate to specific planting zones gives you the best chance of gardening and landscaping success.

 Simply put, plant hardiness is a plant’s ability to survive adverse growing climates such as drought, flooding, heat, and cold.
 The science behind plant hardiness can be complicated.
 Plant genetics determine the ability of a plant to withstand cold temperatures without damage.
 Each cultivar of a plant may have different hardiness levels based on their adaptations and genetics.
 Even different parts of a plant may be hardy in different ways.
 For example, the cold may cause your beloved perennial to dieback; however, the roots are hardy enough to bring new growth in the spring.